being0/mobiquityknapsack/README.md

 * Publisher/Subscriber And Reactive Programming

-     Repository is a stream of problems.
+     **Repository is a stream of problems.**

      We can implement Repository as a publisher of problems and then PackerLogic as a subscriber of repository problems and publisher of solutions.
+     This approach has several benefits:

-     This has two benefits, it works better on heavy files and also subscriber doesn't need to wait for all results(it is memory efficient, subscriber can stop between and in case an exception occurs, it has consumed partially instead of missing previous results).
+     1- It works better on heavy files

+     2- Subscriber doesn't need to wait for all results(it is memory efficient, subscriber can stop between and in case an exception occurs, it has consumed partially instead of missing previous results).

+     3- Allows Multiple subscribers to register(logger, DB store,...)

      This approach is called **Reactive Programming** and we can use [RxJava](https://github.com/ReactiveX/RxJava) or [Spring Reactor](https://projectreactor.io) libraries.

 * Volume test